zakisaati/Unraveling-new-bacterial-functions-in-the-plant-rhizoplane/Analyses/metagenomic_analyses.md

 # Output header
 echo -e "SampleID\tPlantHits_85\tYafLHits_85\tPlantHits_75\tYafLHits_75\tTotalReads\tPlantHitsPerMillion_85\tYafLHitsPerMillion_85\tPlantHitsPerMillion_75\tYafLHitsPerMillion_75" > combined_results_normalized.txt

 # List of samples to process.
 Insert as many SRA accession IDs (eg. SRR30765289 SRR30765293 SRR30765313 etc) as needed.
+These can be viewed in Table S1 in the manuscript.
 for id in SRRXXXXXXX SRRYYYYYYY do echo "Proccessing sample: $id"